Eremiell/The-Dark-Path/doc/project_guidelines.md

 1. Git repo lives in the project main directory.
 2. Each feature should be developed on a properly named branch and merged into master once finished.
-3. No branch should be merged without prior discussion.
+3. No branch should be merged without code review and prior discussion.
 4. Each commit should be cleanly compilable and runnable.
 (No important warnings, no errors, the binary is stable, doesn't behave weird and doesn't leak.)
 5. Each commit message should be in form of a present simple tense sentence starting with capital letter and ending with full stop and should describe what the commit changes. (```Adds x.```, ```Fixes x.```, ```Modifies x.```, ```Optimizes x.```, ```Rewrites x.``` etc.)
 6. Each commit should be gpg signed.
 7. All commits should be pushed to GitHub, BitBucket, and private repo.
-8. Version tags should be added upon reaching important stages.
+8. Version tags should be added upon reaching important stages, usually after finishing important Trello ```Week```.
 9. SSH key pair should be used for all communication with git repos.

 ## Code style: